enkrasia/enkrasia.github.io/blog/_posts/2021-12-10-The-Slow-Switching-Argument.md

 <!--more-->

-First, The argument's target analysis is a universal statement about the sufficient and necessary condition of knowledge (where $J$ stands for 'having a JTB for'):
+First, the argument's target analysis is a universal statement about the sufficient and necessary condition of knowledge (where $J$ stands for 'having a JTB for'):

 (1) $\Box \forall x \forall p(K(x, p) \leftrightarrow J(x, p))$